Bsmendes/learning-projects-VisualG/README.md

-# learning-projects
+# learning-codes
-in this area I will post projects that I am learning as a Developer
+in this area I will post and save codes that I am learning as a Developer